u-blox/ubxlib/port/platform/README.md

+IMPORTANT: the directory structure under platform remains subject to change as we add new platforms.
+We aim to settle this structure as `ubxlib` approaches release 1.0.0, likely towards the end of 2021.

 # Introduction
 These directories provide the implementation of the porting layer on supported MCUs from various vendors.
 The `common` directory contains anything that is common across platforms e.g. the `runner` code which allows any or all of the examples/tests to be run.